bjorkrothjm/javascript-lasalle/README.md

 - live server: for updating html docs live
 - open in default browser: for updating html docs with reload button (f5)
+- todo tree: for saving a todo-list from comment including "TODO"

 ## Tricks